jensGiehl/dicethrone-progess/README.md

 The mapping of the names can be found in the [application.properties](src/main/resources/application.properties).

 Furthermore, this repro **does not include graphics** (copyright).
-You can of course use your own images, but the UI is based on the images from [DiceThrone Hero Slider](https://shop.dicethrone.com/pages/heroes).
+You can of course use your own images, but the UI is based on the images from [DiceThrone Hero Slider](https://shop.dicethrone.com/pages/heroes) (179x323 Pixel).
 But you have to download them yourself.

 The UI expects the images in the same folder under the same name (all uppercase) as defined in the [enum](src/main/java/de/agiehl/games/dt/generator/model/PlayableCharacters.java).